 It’s been a busy summer and you may have noticed something new on venicebeachhouse.com.
 A new video!
 (Click on “Watch Video” anywhere on the site to view.)
 But that’s not all!
 Our amazing video or “short film”, if you will, has been selected as one of the finalists for On Location: The Los Angeles Video Project, a wonderful festival essentially formed to help promote tourism in Los Angeles and surrounding communities.
-You can read all about it here, and purchase tickets if you’d like to see all the competition first hand and be front and center when they announce the winner!
-Very exciting for us and everyone in the community that is involved.
-Thank you everyone for your support!

 A large gray whale first spotted off the coast of Topanga Canyon later moved to Marina del Rey where it entertained various people.